Several trends have been driving development of electrical power networks across the globe:

-Such costs and resources make it urgent to make use of the smartest technologies to optimize system exploitation: in other words, these future grids will have to be smart, reliable and cheap, while also integrating new networks with the old.
-The term ‘smart grid’ means different things to different people and its definition varies widely from country to country, region to region and discipline to discipline.
-Still, most agree that a smart grid should, among other things, be more efficient, resilient, strong, reliable, predictable and cost efficient.
+Such costs and resources make it critical to make use of the smartest technologies to optimize system exploitation: in other words, these future grids will have to be smart, reliable and cheap, while also integrating new networks with old.
+The term ‘smart grid’ means different things to different people and its definition varies widely.
+Still, all agree that a smart grid must, among other things, be more efficient, resilient, strong, reliable, predictable and cost efficient.
 The massive capital expenditures to be made on smart grids over coming decades will create unprecedented opportunities for manufacturers of advanced materials and insulators.
 Meeting the many and varied expectations for these future grids will require development of new designs, materials and diagnostics, including:

-• Smarter Insulator Materials
+1. Smarter Insulator Materials

-‘Smarter’, higher-performance insulator materials would contribute to assure the reliability of smart grids, while also reducing costs.
-Ceramic insulators have already undergone tremendous improvement in quality and consistency, with better manufacturing and development of new designs specifically for contaminated environments.
-While the history of non-ceramic insulators is far shorter, their development process has been extremely rapid.
-Present designs, materials, and production methods are ‘generations’ ahead of the original attempts, to the point that today they are considered essentially a mature product and no longer seen as a high-risk alternative to conventional insulators.
-Superior materials (i.e. super-hydrophobic and environmentally friendly as a result of nanotechnology) may lead to a whole new generation of such insulators, designed and optimized for each service climate and pollution situation.
+‘Smarter’, higher-performance insulator materials would help assure the reliability of smart grids, while also reducing their costs.
+Ceramic insulators have already undergone tremendous improvements in quality and consistency, with better manufacturing and development of new designs, specifically for contaminated environments.
+While experience with non-ceramic insulators is much shorter, their development process has been extremely rapid.
+Present designs, materials, and production methods are generations ahead of the original attempts.
+In fact, today these insulators are considered a mature technology and no longer seen as a high-risk alternative to conventional insulators.
+Superior materials (i.e. super-hydrophobic and environmentally friendly as a result of nanotechnology) can lead to a whole new generation of such insulators, designed and optimized for each climate and pollution environment.

-• Smarter Insulator Designs & Manufacturing
+2. Smarter Insulator Designs & Manufacturing

-• Smarter & Less Costly Insulator Diagnostics
+3. Smarter & Cheaper Insulator Diagnostics

-• Smarter Insulation Coordination
+4. Smarter Insulation Coordination